chrisahn1/335-project-3/Readme.md

 Using this method, we are consistently checking each move as we form the path to make sure we are selecting nodes with the greatest edge capacities, while also using the `isMovingAway()` function to make sure we approach the point.

+### Variable Reference

+- **maxPossibleFlow**: the highest flow attainable, according to the edge capacities of the source and sink.
+See Part 1 for more info.
+- **lastDistances**: While the knight is moving, this variable contains the three most recent distances from its position to the sink position.
+This is used in `isMovingAway()` to determine if the knight is approaching the sink.
+- **referenceFlow**: This will contain the flow of the first path, which is used as a starting point to weed out any paths with a flow less than this number (remember, the goal is to find the max flow).

+### Function Reference

+These are functions that will be used throughout the program.
+They have not been coded yet.

+- `findMoveCloserToSink(knightCoords, sinkCoords)`: (This will be used to move the knight in **Part 2**, the first path) Given the coordinates of the knight and the sink, return the best move for getting the knight closer to the sink.
+In this function, we don't care about edge capacities.
+  - For example, if the knight is at [3, 3] and the sink is at [7, 5], it's further away horizontally, so its next move should be [5, 4].
+I've also included clever conditions for when the knight gets closer, e.g. [6, 4] -> [8, 3] -> [7, 5].
+  - I have this function mostly written out already, and will push it to the repository soon.
+- `findNextPossibleMoves(knightCoords, maxPossibleFlow)`: (This will be used to move the knight in **Part 3**, and does consider edge capacities) Given an array of coordinates `[x, y]`, it will return all possible knight moves from that location, sorting them by their edge capacities.
+If **maxPossibleFlow** is given, those with edge capacities >= **maxPossibleFlow** will all be considered the same, with regards to sorting.
+  - This is because the max possible flow sets an upper bound that cannot be broken by any edge capacity.
+For example, if the max possible flow is 10, it is useless to compare two edges with capacities of 12 and 14.
+- `isMovingAway(lastDistances)`: Every time the knight moves, an int is pushed to the **lastDistances** array containing the distance between its location and the sink. **lastDistances** will always contain three ints.
+This function, given the **lastDistances**, will detect whether or not the knight is moving further away from the sink by comparing all three numbers.
+If they are ascending, the function **returns** `true`, and the knight will move back.
+  - It's possible that **lastDistances** should contain two numbers instead of three.
+We'll have to test that out to see what works.